ccs-amsterdam/middlecat-cloudflare/README.md

 You'll need to generate the secrets yourself (or enter some unsafe placeholders).
 Obtaining the GitHub and Google credentials and an SMTP server is fairly easy and google-able, but at some point we'll add some simple instructions as well.

+For email we use resend.
+For a simple server the free tier should be sufficient.
+For a server that should be able to handle a good dose of people the paid tiers are pretty good for this type of transactional email.

 ```
 NEXTAUTH_URL=http://localhost:3000
 NEXTAUTH_SECRET=[a big cryptographic pseudo random secret goes here]